jdelic/saltshaker/APPS.md

 # Sign the intermediate CA using your private Myapp Dev CA
 # then write the certificate back to the Vault store
 vault write pki-dev/intermediate/set-signed certificate=-

+# Cross sign the certificate with your environment CA if you
+# want to follow the split model described above!

 # You can also use the root certificate with a trustchain
 # in the client certificate.